-Notes to Financial Statements For the Years Ended June 30, 2020 and 2019
+Notes to Financial Statements For the Years Ended June 30, 2021 and 2020

 Hyde St. Harbor/Wharf J10 Petroleum Discharge - In Spring 2020, petroleum sheens were observed at the shoreline near the Hyde Street Harbor office including the Wharf J10 shoreline.
-In July 2020, the US Coast Guard, the lead Federal Agency for the site, issued a Notice of Federal Interest (NOFI) to the Port indicating that the Port is considered a potentially responsible party for the discharge as property owner.
-The Port never managed petroleum operations or storage at the site.
-The US Coast Guard has since transferred lead Federal Agency authority for the site to the EPA.
-In September 2020, EPA issued a second NOFI to the Port indicating that the Port is considered a potentially responsible party for the discharge as property owner.
+In July 2020, the US Coast Guard issued a Notice of Federal Interest (NOFI).